Skip to content

 While you could also achieve it with a simple regex re.sub(r'<.*?>', '', html), it might not cover all edge cases and HTML entities like, e.g., &nsbm.
 Therefore, using a well-established library for such tasks is generally a better approach.

-Here are some other text cleaning steps worth mentioning:
+Here are some other common text processing steps worth mentioning:

 1. Handling Numbers: Decide whether to keep or remove numbers based on the analysis's goals.
 You might replace numbers with placeholders like NUM or convert them to words.